codelucid/weatherToTravelOrNot/README.md

 This is what the user needs to know about using the repo:
 - Curious about the weather in a city?
 ![Curious](/stepOne.png)
+- Enjoy the Date and Time feature for your planning!

 ## License